|The Portable Painter palette.|

 |The Portable Painter palette set up with Daniel Smith watercolours|

 And here are the colours painted out.
 I really struggle to get down to just 12 colours.
 My Ultimate Mixing Set has 15.
 I normally work with 20 or 24.
 But this would work for me for urban sketching.
 I chose perylene green for this set rather than phthalo green as I don't have the crimson I'd normally have to mix this lovely shadow green.
-Perylene green also mixes great greens with the yellows in this palette.
+Perylene green also mixes great greens with the yellows in this palette, and of course there are many greens that can be mixed the the blues and yellows.

 |My 12-colour urban sketching palette - buff titanium, hansa yellow medium, quinacridone gold, quinacridone rose, ultramarine, ceruelan chromium, perylene green, goethite, burnt sienna, indian red, raw umber, Jane's grey.
 All Daniel Smith.|